Cäcilia Rentmeister: Biography

 Rentmeister studied at the Free University of Berlin and the University of Cologne Art History, Archeology and American Studies.
 She received her PhD in 1980 at the University of Bremen.
-Rentmeister lives in Berlin and Brandenburg, and since 1994 teaches at the University of Applied Sciences Erfurt at the Faculty of Applied Social Sciences "Cross-cultural Gender Studies" and "Interactive Media".
+Rentmeister lives in Berlin and Brandenburg, and, since 1994, teaches at the University of Applied Sciences Erfurt at the Faculty of Applied Social Sciences "Cross-cultural Gender Studies" and "Interactive Media".

 Rentmeister engaged since the early 1970s as activist in the Second-wave feminism.
 From 1974, she wrote articles and essays on feminist art history, archaeology and cultural studies, which were also published in other languages.
 From 1977 on she lectured in art schools, teacher colleges and universities in Berlin, Hamburg, and Bremen.
-She was one of the initiators of the interdisciplinary women's summer programs ("Frauen Sommeruniversität") at the Technical University of Berlin und the Free University Berlin, which were attended from 1976 to 1983 by about 30,000 women, and gave a sustained impetus for women's studies and gender research in all scientific disciplines.
+She was one of the initiators of the interdisciplinary women's summer programs ("Frauen Sommeruniversität") at Technische Universität Berlin und the Free University Berlin, which were attended from 1976 to 1983 by about 30,000 women, and gave a sustained impetus for women's studies and gender research in all scientific disciplines.

 Cäcilia Rentmeister was keyboardist of the Flying Lesbians, the first women's rock band on the European continent.
-She reflected the significance of women's music in her writings on rituals and women´s festivals.
+She reflected the significance of women's music in her writings on rituals and women's festivals.